 Difficult question, what can I say About me?
 I guess the first thing that I can say about me is that I find uncomfortable answering the question “Who are you Aníbal Rojas?”
-To get pass this point I will resort to writing some historical facts about me:
+To get pass this point I will resort to tell you some stories about me:

-I was born, like it happens to most people, and immediately I became a spoiled kid something that wasn’t my fault at that time.
-Later I continued to be a spoiled child, a condition that I continue to suffer in the present according to my wife and my sisters, but not to my mom, it may be my fault now.
+I was born, like it happens to most people, and immediately I became a spoiled kid, something that wasn’t my fault at that time.
+Later I continued to be a spoiled child, according to my wife and my sisters a condition that I continue to suffer in the present, but not according to my mom.
+I’m still working on this, because at this point it is definitively my responsibility.

 I grew up as one of those unbearable smarty kids, very cerebral, incredibly bad at sports.
 My father and uncles were really good at sports, I tried to fake aptitude and interest in sports and miserably failed at it: Later I discovered that I pretty much suck lying in any of its forms.